 Keep an eye out also for Darwin's tribute to 200 Remarkable Territorians - the hand-painted tiles in panels dotted along the Esplanade commemorate some of the Territory's 'quiet achievers', including pioneers, publicans and pastoralists.

-There is a network of shared pathways that offer access to areas such as Lameroo Beach and at the North western end, Doctor’s Gully fish feeding, so this is a lovely little spot in the middle to break for a picnic lunch and some great family outdoor games in all the open space.
+It's a popular spot for cyclists, as there is a network of shared pathways that offer access to areas such as Lameroo Beach and at the North western end, Doctor’s Gully fish feeding, so it is a lovely little spot in the middle to break for a picnic lunch and some great family outdoor games in all the open space.

 Kids, you get your own special playground to enjoy too, if the parents just want to relax!

 Fun in the Sun at Bicentennial Park.
 What are you waiting for kids?
 Grab those picnics, hats and sense of adventure, because we're off!